thrushlang/.github/profile/README.md

 We're looking for contributors for our project!
 If you're a Spanish speaker and would like to contribute, contact us through our official social media channels.
 Already know Rust but not LLVM?
 Don't worry!
 We're happy to teach you.

+### Current contributions required

+#### Documentation

+- If you don't want to get involved with the compiler, you can choose to passively develop the language documentation or syntax repository.

+#### Ideas

+- If you don't want to get involved with the compiler, you can contribute future ideas to integrate into the language.

+Any kind of support is appreciated and will be taken into account.

 ## Social Networks

 [![Thrush Programming Language](https://invite.casperiv.dev?inviteCode=DJaVs4kM9U)](https://discord.gg/DJaVs4kM9U)